alokranjan609/Connection-App/README.md

 # Connection-App

-**Newsgram** is a web application where user can register themselves and make other registered users as their friends.
+**Connection App** is a web application where user can register themselves and make other registered users as their friends.
 It includes a server-side component that handles accepting,rejecting and suggesting friends  and integrates caching using Redis to enhance performance.
 ## Features

 - **User Authentication:** Authentication has been implemented using JWT tokens .